shundhammer/qdirstat/README.md

 ## Donate

-QDirStat is Free Open Source Software.
-You are not required to pay anything.
+QDirStat is Free Open Source Software; you are not required to pay anything.
-Donations are most welcome, of course.
+If you want to support continued development of QDirStat, donations are most welcome.

-Donate via PayPal (freely select the amount to donate):
+Donate any amount you like via PayPal:

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=EYJXAVLGNRR5W)